avega17/Ice-mELT_DuckLake/README.md

 # ice-mELT DuckLake: EO PV Data Pipeline

-A modern data lakehouse pipeline for Earth Observation (EO) photovoltaic (PV) segmentation and energy forecasting research, built on open-source technologies and cloud-native architectures.
+A modern data lakehouse pipeline for Earth Observation (EO) photovoltaic (PV) solar panel segmentation and energy forecasting, built on open-source technologies and cloud-native architectures.
+This work is developed as part of the methodology for my Computer Science master's thesis at [UPR, Río Piedras](https://natsci.uprrp.edu/ccom/masters/).

 ## 🎯 Project Overview